MediScribe/docjet-mobile/docs/logging_guide.md

     _logLevels[id] = level;
   }

+  // Creates a logger.
+The optional 'level' parameter is only applied
-  // Each logger gets a filter that does live lookups static Logger getLogger(dynamic type) {
+  // if a level for 'type' hasn't already been set via setLogLevel. static Logger getLogger(dynamic type, {Level? level}) {
+    final id = _getLoggerId(type);

+    // Set initial log level IF PROVIDED and NOT ALREADY SET if (level != null && !_logLevels.containsKey(id)) {
+      _logLevels[id] = level;
+    }

+    // The filter will dynamically use the level from _logLevels or the global default final effectiveLevel = _logLevels[id] ?? _defaultLevel;

     return Logger(
+      // Pass the dynamically determined level to the filter's constructor
+      // (though the filter itself does a live lookup anyway)
-      filter: CustomLogFilter(id, _logLevels, _defaultLevel),
+      filter: CustomLogFilter(id, effectiveLevel, _logLevels, _defaultLevel),
-      // ...
+      // ... (printer, output)
     );
   }
 }